JessMBrown/JessMBrown/README.md

 <img src="githubPictures/MoocCloud.jpg" alt="badges" align="left" width="23%" height="150">
 <img src="githubPictures/MoocJava.jpg" alt="badges" align="left" width="23%" height="150">
 <img src="githubPictures/MoocMachine.jpg" alt="badges" align="left" width="23%" height="150">
-The next certificate I am currently working on is TryHackMe Basic Security to solidify the learning I have already completed and I will then be moving on to the pentester learning paths.
+The next certificate I am currently working on is TryHackMe Basic Security to solidify the learning I have already completed and I will then be moving on to the penetration tester learning paths.

 ---
 <a name="what's_next"></a>
 ### What's Next:

 I am continuing my learning journey on TryHackMe and Hack the Box to develop my skills and practice all the skills I have already gained so far.
-I am also wanting to design my own CTF's challenges to gain a more in depth undertanding of the mistakes that can be coded which results in vulnerabilities.
+I am also wanting to design my own CTF's challenges to gain a more in depth understanding of the mistakes that can be coded which results in vulnerabilities.
-Cloud computing is another subject I am keen to persue and aim to do my AWS certifications in the near future.
+Cloud computing is another subject I am keen to pursue and aim to do my AWS certifications in the near future.
 <br>